JonasNygaard/subjective-expectations-and-house-prices/readme.md

 # Subjective expectations and house prices

 This folder contains replicating data and code files for *Subjective expectations and house prices* published in the Journal of Banking and Finance, Vol. 172, 107377, 2025.
+The paper is available at https://doi.org/10.1016/j.jbankfin.2024.107377

 ## Data